evwhite2/Timed-Quiz-NH/README.md

 # Timed-Quiz-NH

-QuiTest your knowledge of natural science and human history!
+Test your knowledge of natural science and human history!

 This timed quiz was built using vanilla JavaScript.